MiguelALF12/GraphicMethodSolver/README.md

 Despite <i>criterio;max</i> does not have any functionality within the code, its a need to be given, this just for keep the structure of work defined.

 You will see another file called <i>Excercises.txt</i>.
 It contain other two differents examples.
 If you want to use them, choose one and copy/paste it in Excercises.csv .

-# CONTACT AND OTHERS
-Comments and improvements will be apprecciated.
-You can make the pull request, or if you dont, here I put some of my social profiles: <br>
-* email: <a href="mailto:miguel.lopez@utp.edu.co" target="_blank">Miguel Angel Lopez Fernández</a>